Julius T. Csotonyi

-Julius Thomas Csotonyi (born October 11, 1973) is a Canadian paleoartist and natural history illustrator living in Winnipeg, Manitoba, Canada.
+Julius Thomas Csotonyi (born October 11, 1973) is a Hungarian-born Canadian paleoartist and natural history illustrator living in Winnipeg, Manitoba, Canada.
 He specialises in photo-realistic restorations of dinosaurs, paleo-environments and extinct animals.
 His techniques encompass both traditional and digital media.
 His art is included in museum displays in many countries.
 Csotonyi also created the design of the reverse side of the commemorative 25 dollar silver Royal Canadian Mint coin called 50th Anniversary of the Canadian Flag.

 Early life and education

 Csotonyi was born in Hungary.
 His family moved to Canada in 1978.
 His first drawing at age three was a dinosaur illustration, and he continued drawing and painting as a hobby throughout his childhood.